writetohoney/ai-in-public-sector/syllabus.md

 **Instructor:** Honey Dacanay, Professor of Practice **Email:** honey.dacanay@mcmaster.ca
+**Office Hours:** By appointment
+**Prerequisite:** None — no coding or technical background required

 > **Adaptation note.** This course adapts the structure and pedagogy of *Applied AI Systems and Governance* (PPG2012H) by Jaxson Khan, University of Toronto, Munk School of Global Affairs & Public Policy, and expands the "Understanding & Governing Artificial Intelligence" teaching unit into a full graduate seminar.
-It also draws on Teaching Public Service in the Digital Age (teachingpublicservice.digital) for the digital-era government backbone: its Digital Era Competencies, unit structure, and reading spine.
+It also draws on Teaching Public Service in the Digital Age (teachingpublicservice.digital) for the digital-era government backbone: Digital Era Competencies, unit structure, and reading spine.
 Adapted and shared with attribution, in the spirit of both originals' open licenses.

 ---